 - Often presents with symptoms of increased ICP (headache, nausea/vomiting), vision loss, ataxia, or cranial nerve deficits depending on location.

 - Imaging: Cystic mass with a contrast rim-enhancing nidus or mural nodule with minimal vasogenic edema, dorsally exophytic.
-Most commonly found in the cerebellum > supratentorial hemispheres > optic pathway/hypothalamus > spinal cord.
+Most commonly found in the cerebellum.

 Subependymal giant cell astrocytoma (SGCA or SEGA)

-- Almost exclusively seen in pediatric patients with tuberous sclerosis.
+- WHO grade 1 tumor almost exclusively seen in pediatric patients with tuberous sclerosis (TS) and before the age of 20.

 - Often asymptomatic, but when symptomatic presents with obstructive hydrocephalus due to location in the foramen of Monro.